f5devcentral/xchaazdemoguide/README.md

 ![Add Node](assets/addnode.png)

 Now we will configure the first node: select **1** from the Azure AZ name menu which matches the configured Azure Region.
-Enter new subnet address **10.0.1.0/24** in IPv4 Subnet.
+Enter the new subnet address **10.0.1.0/24** in IPv4 Subnet.
 Click **Apply** to save the first node settings.

 ![Zone 1](assets/zone1.png)